BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 ### ECC - In Short

-One way to think of public-key cryptography is: _a way to enable public-key cryptography that uses very small keys and very obscure math._
+One way to think of ECC is: _a way to enable public-key cryptography that uses very small keys and very obscure math._

 ## About Blockchains

 Blockchain is the generalization of the methodology used by Bitcoin to create a distributed global ledger.
-Bitcoin is a blockchain as are any number of alt-coins, each of which lives on its own networks and writes to its own chain.
+Bitcoin is a blockchain as are any number of alt-coins, each of which lives on its own network and writes to its own chain.
 Sidechains like Liquid are blockchains too.
 Blockchains don't even need to have anything to do with finances.
 For example, there have been many discussions of using blockchains to protect self-sovereign identities.

 Though you need to understand the basics of how a blockchain works to understand how transactions work in Bitcoin, you won't need to go any further than that.
 Because blockchains have become a wide category of technology, those basic concepts are likely to be applicable to many other projects in this growing technology sector.
 The specific programming commands learned in this book will not be, however, as they're fairly specific to Bitcoin (and Lightning).

 **_Why Is It Called a Chain?_** Each block in the blockchain stores a hash of the block before it.
 This links the current block all the way back to the original "genesis block" through an unbroken chain.
 It's a way to create absolute order among possibly conflicting data.
-This also provides the security of blockchain, because each block stacked atop an old one makes it harder to recreate the old block due to the proof-of-work algorithms used in block creation.
+This also provides the security of blockchain, because each block is stacked atop an old one makes it harder to recreate the old block due to the proof-of-work algorithms used in block creation.
 Once several blocks have been built atop a block in the chain, it's essentially irreversible.

 **_What is a Fork?_** Occasionally two blocks are created around the same time.
-This temporarily creates a one-block fork, where either current block could be the "real" one.
+This temporarily creates a one-block fork, where either if the current blocks could be the "real" one.
 Every once in a while, a fork might expand to become two blocks, three blocks, or even four blocks long, but pretty quickly one side of the fork is determined to be the real one, and the other is "orphaned".
 This is part of the stochastic process of block creation, and demonstrates why several blocks must be built atop a block before it can be considered truly trustworthy and non-repudiable.

 ### Blockchain — In Short

 One way to think of blockchain is: _a linked series of blocks of unchangeable data, going back in time_.
-Another way is: _a linked series of blocks that absolutely order data that could be conflicting_.
+Another way is: _a linked series of blocks to absolutely order data that could be conflicting_.

 ## Is Blockchain Right for Me?